 What are some of the projects you would love to work on in your business, or even outside of it?
 Perhaps you want to bring on associate photographers or start a business that will help other creatives.
-When you take steps to eliminate time-consuming tasks from your workflow or delegate it to an expert, you make room to start and work on new business ventures.
+When you take steps to eliminate time-consuming tasks from your workflow or delegate them to an expert, you make room to start and work on new business ventures.
 This would help you grow your business and keep you motivated.

 C. Using Personal Time

 With the current business structure you have, do you have enough time for yourself?
 Chances are, if you are staying up all night editing your photos (rather than sending them to a wedding photo editing company), you do not have a lot of personal time.
 Personal time is something everyone needs.
 Whether you are spending time with your family, taking day trips, or catching up on some reading, this is the time you can spend away from your business if you outsource photo editing to specialists.
 In many professions, vacation is something that can often be pushed aside to honor a never-ending to-do list.
 This is especially true when it comes to your wedding photography business.
 When your workload is piling, there is no time to take a vacation, enjoy yourself, or even take a breath.
 Taking a vacation is a great way for you to de-stress and spend time outside of your business.
 But, it can be difficult to do so if you don’t outsource photo editing to an expert.

 D. Marketing To Ideal Clients